carise/ml-zoomcamp-midterm/README.md

 ```

 ### Using postman

+You can use [Postman](https://www.postman.com/downloads/) to send requests to the API.

 ![postman](img/postman_local.png)

 ### Using curl

+If you prefer to issue requests via commandline, you can use `curl`.

 ```
 curl -X 'POST' http://localhost:8080/predict -H 'Content-Type: application/json' -d '{
     "age": 50,